 Fir’bolg -Devlin Shadowblade Mac Drustan (AE), a Dyed Man; Hand: Jack

 Ixia – Hallowed Moon, a Priest of the Keepers; Hands: none

 Jotunbrud – Ulrik Grimswolf, Thane of the Sons of Winter; Hand: Braca

 Kali-ishtar – Mother Katya Borisov of Koil Kali; Hands: Ivanna Zorya, Katyusha Agni

 Kenrei – Jinru Goemon, a Kensai of the Obsidian Sword (Presumed Deceased; Kenrei has withdrawn from the Treaty of Freehold)

 Labyrinthium – Sir William Ninjax of the Kingslayer Crew; Hand: Raziel

 Malak Travak – (AE) Penelope Gold-Tongue, a Manager of the Iron Bank

 Pendrakken – (AE) Hektor Arius, Warrior-Priest of the Seven; Hands: Sir Pelavir Vard, Lady Arianna Vard, Romulus Pendrakken

-Riverfolk – Ren Stormwater of the Golden Fleet; Hands: None.
+Riverfolk – (AE) Mariano “the Mariner” of The Crimson Fleet; Hands: None.